 - Navigate to the storage location, select the sample or samples you want, and click Check Out.

-- From any grid of samples, including in a workflow job, use checkboxes to select the sample(s) you want and select Storage > Check Out.
+- From any grid of samples, use checkboxes to select the sample(s) you want and select Storage > Check Out.
+On a narrower browser, this option will be under the More > menu.

-- From the sample details page, select > Check Out to check out a single sample.
+- From the sample details page, select Manage > Check Out to check out a single sample.

 In the popup, you will see the specific storage location, and be able to enter Comments on check out